kstenerud/iOS-Universal-Framework/README.md

 Building your iOS Framework
 ---------------------------

-1. Select your framework's scheme (any of its targets will do).
+1. Select your framework's scheme, iOS Device target.

-2. (optional) Set the "Run" configuration in the scheme editor.
-   It's set to Debug by default but you'll probably want to change it to "Release" when you're ready to distribute your framework.

-3. Build the framework (both "iOS device" and "Simulator" destinations will build the same universal binary, so it doesn't matter which you select).

-4. Select your framework under "Products", then show in Finder.
+2. Under **Product**, select **Archive**.

+3. When the build finishes, it will open the folder containing the framework and embedded framework variants in Finder.

 There will be two folders in the build location: **(your framework).framework** and **(your framework).embeddedframework**